 - Drink liquids as directed.
-Liquid can help reduce swelling in your legs from fluid buildup.
-Liquid also prevents dehydration.
+Liquids prevent dehydration.
 Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.

 Prevent cervical cancer:

-- Have Pap smears as directed.
-The Pap smear can show abnormal cells that may be cancer in an early stage.
-Cancer that is in an early stage that may be easier to treat.
+- Get Pap smears as directed.
+The Pap smear can help diagnose cervical cancer in an early stage.
+Cancer that is in an early stage may be easier to treat.

 Follow up with your healthcare provider or oncologist as directed: